oracle-livelabs/oci/oci-dataflow/dataflow-streaming-workshop/00-introduction/introduction.md

 Remaining Useful Life (RUL) of equipment.This sample application demonstrates running streaming application with doing machine learning on top of it to predict RUL of equipment.

-This budle has set of four spark applications,
+To demonstrate ,
-1. RULSurvivalModelTrainer - Offline model trainer for predicting RUL.(Spark Batch)
+1. RULSurvivalModelTrainer - Offline model trainer for predicting Remaining Useful Life using Apache Spark MLlib.
-2. SensorDataSimulator     - Random sensor data simulator for equipment.(Spark Streaming)
+2. SensorDataSimulator     - Random sensor data simulator for equipment using Apache Spark Structured Streaming.
-3. RealtimeRULPredictor    - Realtime RUL Predictor (Spark Streaming)
+3. RealtimeRULPredictor    - Realtime RUL Predictor using Apache Spark Structured Streaming.
-4. DeltaTable              - DeltaTable operations on predicted RUL (Spark Batch)
+4. DeltaTable              - DeltaTable operations on predicted RUL Apache Spark and DeltaLake.

 ### Workshop Architecture
   ![Workshop Architecture](images/manufacturing_app_architecture.png " ")

-Estimated Workshop Time: 65 minutes
+Estimated Workshop Time: 120 minutes

 ### About Oracle Cloud Infrastructure Data Flow
 Data Flow is a cloud-based serverless platform with a rich user interface.
 It allows data engineers and data scientists